LLM-Driven Usefulness Labeling for IR Evaluation

-In QRef, particularly at the query level, a moderate improvement is observed in GPT models.
+In QRef, improvement is observed in session compared to baseline in overall, task-level and query-level session data.
 This suggests that LLMs perform better in shorter (QRef) rather than longer (THUIR-KDD'19) search sessions.
-The best-performing models in both datasets are denoted with \textbf{(+)} and \textbf{(*)}.
-Notably, in QRef session data at the query level (\(\rho\) = 0.48 and 0.47), GPT models perform the best.
+Notably, in QRef session data at the query level (\(\rho\) = 0.48 and 0.47), GPT models perform the best among all.
 This further supports the observation that session-level context enhances LLM performance, particularly in query-level analysis.
-Despite DeepSeek’s proficient mathematical reasoning, it has struggled in this task.
-Instead of providing direct usefulness labels, it often generated reasoning-based responses, requiring additional extraction of the labels.
-This issue is particularly evident in cases where DeepSeek prioritizes generating justifications rather than concise label assignments.
-Llama 3.3 70B-Instruct remains the best-performing model across different levels of analysis.
+Despite DeepSeek’s proficient reasoning ability, it has struggled in this task.
+During usefulness label generation, even after direct prompting instead of providing direct usefulness labels it often generated reasoning-based responses, requiring additional filtering and extraction of the labels from the generated responses.
+From our experiments, Llama 3.3 70B-Instruct remains the best performing model across different levels of analysis.
 Its 70B parameter count likely contributes to its superior ability to process and interpret nuanced contextual information.
-GPT-4omini follows, performing well in both baseline and session contexts.
-Smaller models like Llama 3.2 3B-Instruct struggle to generate usefulness labels but improve in QRef's session dataset at the query level (\(\rho\) = 0.46).
+GPT-4omini follows next, performing well in both baseline and session contexts.
+Smaller models like Llama 3.2 3B-Instruct struggle to generate usefulness labels but improve performance with session data particularly in QRef's session data at both session (\(\rho\) = 0.37) and query level (\(\rho\) = 0.46).